smart-window/audio/README.md

 1. The API will return a raw (not JSON) string.

-1. ‘isCall’ is a required parameter.
+1. ‘isCall’ is a required parameter & must be set to `true`.

 If you require additional support please contact support@jupita.io